-The symptoms of IBS are diverse and can significantly impact an individual’s quality of life.
-Here are some of the common symptoms:
+The symptoms of IBS are diverse and can significantly impact an individual's quality of life.
+Common causes of IBS and their associated symptoms include:

 The symptoms of IBS are not indicative of structural problems (such as ulcers or cancers), often resulting in normal findings in blood tests, endoscopies, or scans for patients with IBS.